By Michael Neufeld

 Edited by Natalie Grace Sipula

-Michael is a recent graduate who studied Jazz Studies at the Thornton School of Music.
+Michael is a senior majoring in Jazz Studies at the Thornton School of Music.
 He lived in Fresno, California until moving to L.A. for college.
 In his free time, he can be found practicing the trombone, or playing video games.
 Michael has traveled all around North America, and he loves getting to know new people, listening to stories, and being a friend to others.